liupei991227/Engineering_of_ML_systems_2024/pre-materials/README.md

 PLAY RECAP *********************************************************************
 128.214.252.130            : ok=18   changed=13   unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

->In case you get an error when running the Ansible scripts, please first check if your problem is included [here](./docs/Q&A.md#setting-up-the-mlops-platform-in-cpouta).
-If not, please pose your issue in the Moodle forum.

 After running the Ansible scripts, a K8s cluster has been created in your remote cPouta VM.
 A file named `mlops_config` has been copied to a directory called `.kube` under your home directory in your local machine.
 This `mlops_config` file includes the information and credentials needed by kubectl (K8s command line tool) to communicate with the K8s cluster.